 Introduce Thrivology.com.

-Access to resources.
-Encourage players to visit the Thrivology website for additional traumainformed and healing centered resources for young people and professionals.
+Encourage players to visit the Thrivology website for additional traumainformed and healing-centered resources for young people and professionals.

 Access to game.
 Encourage players to consider facilitating this same workshop with others in the future.
 Explain that all materials needed to reproduce this workshop are available on the Thrivology website.